 12. BigTime – an essential invoicing tool

 BigTime is a time-tracking tool with invoicing capabilities.
-The interface is essential for generating an invoice—instead, it looks like an invoice generator.
+The interface is essential for generating an invoice—instead, it looks like an invoice generator, an invoicing system of sorts.
 There’s a Dashboard displaying work in progress, and thus potential revenue, AR, and a monthly invoicing summary.
 BigTime integrates with accounting software, such as QuickBooks and Sage Intacct (discussed under ‘Accounting software’).

 The cheapest plan, Express ($10/month), does not include invoicing or expense tracking.
 Users must get the Pro ($30/month) or Premier plan ($40/month) to invoice clients, receive online payments, keep track of their expenses, or have other project accounting capabilities.